hdsunset/DocxTemplaterVKR/ReadMe.md

 You started your local server to run this API.
 Now go to http://localhost:3000/.
 ***
 # Usage
 In this page you can chose the Excel-file and then you could chose the following rows to generate the VKR-documents.
+In this GRID table you could do anything you want to display the range off students you want to print.
+If you'll chose 3-more documents it will be uploaded by an archive.